twodeadgirls/twodeadgirls.github.io/aboutme.md

 <strong>Statement</strong>
 <p>My interest as a photographer is trying to understand cultural landscapes and the influence of resultant physical form.
 I am self-taught, introduced to the medium while completing my graduate thesis at Auburn University and studying the works of J.B.
 Jackson.
 Photography over time of the same landscapes shows how physical form (the built environment) responds to culture and resource exploitation as well as reveal the effect resultant form has on those living there.

 <p>l am still learning to understand the basics of exposure aperture and lens selection.
 Sometimes I like to film people discussing their experience of place or conflict.
 Te moving image is more a combination of audio and image in my work less something new.
-My inspirations are Walker Evans, Robert Capa, and William Allard.
+My inspirations are <a href="https://en.wikipedia.org/wiki/Walker_Evans">Walker Evans</a>, <a href="https://en.wikipedia.org/wiki/Robert_Capa">Robert Capa</a>, <a href="https://en.wikipedia.org/wiki/Diane_Arbus">Diane Arbus</a>and <a href="https://www.williamalbertallard.com/">William Allard</a>.

   <br  />
 <p>